culleyrj/pcf8574/README.md

 I like the task list section<br>
 - [x] Do PCF8574 contection code.
-- [ ] Allow for control C to clean up the code.
+- [x] Allow for control C to clean up the code.
+- [ ] Order AHT20 temperature sensor.
+- [ ] Interface the AHT20 temperature sensor into this design or a new file.